On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Factor Complexity for TRIP map: The Triangle Map

 Now consider $ 21^{k_0}32^{k_1} 1 $ and $ 21^{k_0}32^{k_1} 2$.
 Both start with $2 1^{k_0}3 $, which must be derived from a substitution of a forbidden $12$, so neither $2 1^{k_0}3 1$ nor $2 1^{k_0}3 2$ are in $\lang$.

-For convenience, and for the reference of the reader, we summarize some of the results from the extension diagrams in terms of tables that record the size of the left, right, and total extension sets.
+As mentioned before the last proposition, here we summarize the results from the extension diagrams in terms of tables that record the size of the left, right, and total extension sets.

 \end{proof}